-The charger is designed to accommodate mounting on a wall or in a 19-inch rack.
+The charger is designed to accommodate either floor mounting, wall mounting, or mounting in a 23-inch rack.

 The charger is shipped on its back with the mounting flanges in the wall-mount position.
 For rack mounting, place the charger in a vertical position, then unbolt and reverse the mounting flanges.
 See drawings at back of manual for details on mounting configurations.